GraceLock/implicit-bias-2024/README.md

 401_weight.rmd /.md - analysis for weight-based bias

 401_exploritory.rmd /.md - all visuals and summary statistics gathered in the data exploration phase

+The folders ending in /figures-gfm have the images for the models of each bias type.
+For gender, sexuality, and weight the LASSO regression plot for is the only image.
+The skintone folder also has the variable selection visual.
+The exploritory folder has images related to the population of the IAT participants, d-score distributions, and a plot of all the odds ratios for each bias type.